Surgery on Anosov flows using bi-contact geometry: Introduction

 Let $C_q$ be a transverse annulus with positive preferred direction such that a $(1,q)$-Goodman surgery for a fixed $q<0$ produces an Anosov flow.
 Foulon, Hasselblatt and Vaugon show in \cite{FHV2} that for a sufficiently thin annulus $C\subset C_{q}$ centered on $K$, a $(1,q)$-Goodman surgery along $C$ produces a flow that is not Anosov.
 We show that the situation radically changes after a local perturbation of the flow.

 \begin{maincorollary} Suppose that $C_{q}$ is an annulus with positive preferred direction transverse to a volume preserving Anosov flow $\phi^t$.
-Suppose also that a $(1,q)$-Goodman surgery along $C_q$ produces an Anosov flow for a fixed $q<0$.
-For an arbitrarily thin annulus $C\subset C_{q}$ there is a flow $\phi_t'$ orbit equivalent to $\phi_t$ such that a $(1,q)$-Goodman surgery along $C$ generates an Anosov flow.
-The flow-lines of $\phi'_t$ coincide with the ones of $\phi_t$ outside an arbitrarily small flow-box neighborhood $N$ of $C_{q}$.
+Suppose also that a $(1,q)$-Goodman surgery along $C_q$ produces an Anosov flow for a fixed $q<0$. \begin{enumerate} \item There is an arbitrarily thin annulus $C\subset C_{q}$ and a flow $\phi_t'$ orbit equivalent to $\phi_t$ such that a $(1,q)$-Goodman surgery along $C$ generates an Anosov flow. \item There is a $C^1$-path of Anosov flows connecting $\phi_t$ and $\phi_t'$. \item The flow-lines of $\phi'_t$ coincide with the ones of $\phi_t$ outside an arbitrarily small flow-box neighborhood $N$ of $C_{q}$. \end{enumerate} \end{maincorollary}